公主请上车

 Princess, Your Chariot Awaits

 A tongue-in-cheek phrase used by men (often drivers) to invite a woman into their car, playing up the fantasy that she's royalty and he's her humble coachman.
-It blends old-school chivalry with modern ironic self-deprecation — the guy isn't seriously calling himself a servant, but the exaggerated deference is part of the charm.
+Emerging around 2023, it blends old-school chivalry with modern ironic self-deprecation — the guy isn't seriously calling himself a servant, but the exaggerated deference is part of the charm.
 It went viral as a flirty, meme-able opener and became shorthand for sweet, slightly corny romantic gestures in Chinese dating culture.

 Cultural Context